 8 Surprising Snail Facts You Should Know

-Learn about these hard-shelled critters with our collection of snail facts.
-Discover how snails eat, where they get their shells and more.
+Learn about snails with a roundup of snail facts.
+Discover what snails eat, when they get shells, how long they sleep and how fast they move.

 What Do Snails Eat?